The 2026 National NAIDOC Awards nominations are now closed

 Selection Criteria

-In deciding winners for each Award category, the judges will consider the following selection criteria:
+In deciding the 2026 winners for each Award category, the judges considered the following selection criteria:

-Please note Aboriginal and Torres Strait Islander groups, businesses and organisations are able to be nominated for the Creative, Caring for Country and Culture, Education and Innovation Award Categories.
+Please note Aboriginal and Torres Strait Islander groups, businesses and organisations were able to be nominated for the Creative, Caring for Country and Culture, Education and Innovation Award Categories.

 Why nominate?

-This is your opportunity to recognise and celebrate those making a difference – whether it’s a respected Elder, a rising youth leader, a creative talent, or an organisation driving innovation.
-Your nomination ensures their story is heard and celebrated nationally.
+This was an opportunity to recognise and celebrate those making a difference – whether it’s a respected Elder, a rising youth leader, a creative talent, or an organisation driving innovation.
+Nominations ensure their story is heard and celebrated nationally.

 Eligibility

-• Previous winners cannot be nominated for the same category within 10 years but may be nominated for others.
+- Previous winners could not be nominated for the same category within 10 years but may be nominated for others.

-• Groups, businesses, and organisations can be nominated for Creative Talent, Caring for Country & Culture, Education, and Innovation.
+- Groups, businesses, and organisations could be nominated for Creative Talent, Caring for Country & Culture, Education, and Innovation.

-• Nominator must be 18+ at time of nomination.
+- Nominator must have been 18+ at time of nomination.

-Important: Supporting documentation will NOT be accepted.
-Only one A4 page written response to the Selection Criteria will be considered.
+Important: Supporting documentation was not accepted.
+Only one A4 page written response to the Selection Criteria was to be considered.

-Privacy: All parties (nominator and nominee) will need to download and sign the Privacy Statement and attach it to their online nomination.
+Privacy: All parties (nominator and nominee) needed to download and sign the Privacy Statement and attach it to their online nomination.
 Personal information will be handled under the Privacy Act 1988 (Cth) and the Australian Privacy Principles.

-Nominations for the 2026 National NAIDOC Week Awards opened on 25 January 2026 and will close on Sunday 8 March 2026.
+Nominations for the 2026 National NAIDOC Week Awards opened on 25 January 2026 and closed on Sunday 8 March 2026.

-You can nominate the same person for more than one category, and a separate nomination form must be completed per category.
+The same person could have been nominated for more than one category, and a separate nomination form needed to be completed per category.

-The award winners will be announced at the National NAIDOC Awards Ceremony in July 2026.
+The award winners will be announced at the National NAIDOC Awards Ceremony on 4 July 2026 in Mparntwe – Alice Springs.

 Award Categories